Maciek-s-Test-Org/test/README.md

 I met a traveller from an antique land,
 Who said—“Two vast and trunkless legs of stone
 Stand in the desert. . . .
-Near them, on the sand, Half sunk a shattered visage lies, whose frown,
+Near them, on the sand, Half sunk a visage lies, whose frown,
 And wrinkled lip, and sneer of cold command,
 Tell read
 Which survive, stamped on these lifeless things,